jpverkamp/blog/content/reviews/books/Scott Lynch/Gentleman Bastard/3 - The Republic of Thieves.md

 I actually really like Sabetha.
 She was built up to unholy heights, by Locke's point of view, so seeing her as entirely human--albeit just as smart and well trained as the others--is worth it.
 Especially when she has her own wants and desires completely alien (at least at first) to Locke.
 That's a growing relationship worth seeing.

 Overall, it's fascinating to see just how different each of the Gentleman Bastard's books can be, while driving forwards the characters and expanding the world a few hundred thousands words at a time.
-I look forward to {{< goodreads book="The Thorn of Emberlain" text=" The Thorn of Emberlain " >}} , whensoever it comes out.
+I look forward to *The Thorn of Emberlain*, whensoever it comes out.

 Side note: The backstory behind the name 'The Thorn of Camorr' is wonderful.
 About 44% of the way through in one of the interludes.